Search Knowledge Base by Keyword

 Although numbered corporations are automatically assigned a number, the legal element can usually be chosen by the incorporator.

-If you want to know more about numbered corporations, and whether you should incorporate a numbered corporation, you should check our our post about 6 key questions to ask before incorporating a business.
+If you want to know more about numbered corporations, and whether you should incorporate a numbered corporation, you should check our post covering the 6 key questions to ask before incorporating a business.

 What About ULC, LLC, C-Corp, S-Corp and LLP?